kenu21/jv-online-shop/README.md

 * [Authors](#authors)

 # <a name="purpose"></a>Project purpose
-This App can be used as a basis for creating your own online store.
+This is a template for creating an e-store.
 <hr>
-This web application has forms for registering new users, authentication.
+It has login and registration forms.

-There are also controllers for working with items, users, orders and buckets.
+There are controllers for working with items, users, orders and buckets:
 <hr>
-Inject - inject mock data.
+Inject - for injection mock data,

-Registration - able to register new user.
+Registration - for registering new users,

-Login - user authentication and authorization.
+Login -  for user authentication and authorization,

-Users - show all users.
-Available only for ADMIN role.
+Users - for displaying a list of all app users.
+Available for users with an ADMIN role only,

-Items - show all items.
+Items - for displaying  all items in stock,

-Bucket - show bucket for a current user.
-Available only for USER role.
+Bucket - for displaying  user’s bucket.
+Available for users with a USER role only,

-Orders - show all orders for a current user.
-Available only for USER role.
+Orders - for displaying user’s order history.
+Available for users with a USER role only,

-Logout - for log out.
+Logout - for logging out.
 <hr>

 # <a name="structure"></a>Project Structure